stanobi/zatec_backend/README.md

 # Technical Challenge (Backend)
 This is an application which displays all jokes categories, all star wars people and search result from jokes and star wars people

+##Online version
+Application is successfully deploy to heroku and you can visit via https://zatec-backend.herokuapp.com/swagger-ui.html

 ## Content
 View Project Structure description and Instruction.